-Hello and welcome to our ELSA lockdown page!
+Hello and welcome to our ELSA 2021 lockdown page.

 Our names are Mrs Hamnett and Mrs Parker and we are the Emotional Literacy Support Assistants (ELSAs) at St. Bede's.
 On this page we will share information about Emotional Literacy Support.
 We aim to post ideas and useful advice on how you can help support your child in areas such as empathy, self esteem, recognising & managing emotions, friendship, loss & bereavement.
 You could even pick up some really helpful tips about calming techniques for anxiety or anger management.

-Since March, we have all been staying safe at home, helping to stop the spread of the Coronavirus.
-Unfortunately we have gone into lockdown again, however our school remains open for Key Worker children during this time but we can now welcome back some of our Reception, Year 1 and Year 6 children as well.
-We have added some new resources to help support you and your child through this period, most of which still apply today.
+Since March, we have all been staying safe helping to stop the spread of the Coronavirus.
+Unfortunately we have gone into lockdown again, however our school remains open for Key Worker children.
+We added some resources in March to help support you and your child through this period, most of which still apply today.

 Please click on the pictures below to access the social stories.

 30 different wellbeing prompts to help support your childs wellbeing and keep them busy throughout June.

 Click on the following picture to access the 5 day 'Kindness to yourself' challenge.

 Complete the following wellbeing diary to show how amazing you are.